AccelByte/rotating-shop-items-grpc-plugin-server-python/README.md

 ## Prerequisites

-1. Windows 11 WSL2 or Linux Ubuntu 22.04 with the following tools installed.
+1. Windows 11 WSL2 or Linux Ubuntu 22.04 or macOS 14+ with the following tools installed.

    a.
 Bash